ploxhosts/community-bot/README.md

 `main` - Most stable builds of the bot, updates endured tests.

-`discord.js` - The latest development builds of the bot, it could work or it could not work 🤷 50/50 chance.
+`discord.js` - The latest development builds of the bot, it could work or it could not work.
+🤷 50/50 chance.

 `discord.py` - The latest python version of the bot, since it's been discontinued.
 It's purpose is an archive.